-From 31.12.1999 onward, Credit Suisse calculate the first pension fund aggregate index, based on some 100 Swiss pension funds to whom Credit Suisse acts as Global Custodian.
-While the index has monthly increments, it is only published quarterly.
-With an inception date of 31.12.2005, UBS Group began to publish a family of pension fund indices, also based on custody.
-In contrast to the Credit Suisse counterpart, UBS publish their indices monthly.
-UBS distinguish pension fund indices by size: small, medium and large pension funds, plus an index reflecting all sizes.
-The performance of Swiss pension fund aggregate indices is compared to the a medium risk-tier synthetic pension fund benchmark index LPP-C40.
+From 31.12.1999 onward, Credit Suisse calculate the first pension fund aggregate index, based on some 100 Swiss pension funds to whom Credit Suisse acts as global custodian.
+While the index is calculated monthly, it is published only quarterly.
+With an inception date of 31.12.2005, UBS Group began to also publish a family of pension fund indices based on custody.
+In contrast to Credit Suisse, UBS publish pension fund indices monthly.
+Regardless of minor differences between the Credit Suisse and UBS Pension Fund Aggregates, each group is highly representative of the entire population of Swiss pension funds.

 Taking Advantage Of Monthly Performance Updates

-The calculation of many quantitative and qualitative metrics requires large data data samples to generate meaningful results.
+The calculation of many quantitative and qualitative metrics requires large data samples to generate meaningful results.
 Unlike the data for specific pension funds, any of the aforementioned aggregate indices is available with monthly frequency, thus permitting a depth of analysis and comparisons not possible with quarterly, or annual data.
-As individual pension funds show a very high degree of congruency with the aggregate indices used here, the analysis of monthly data for the aggregates can be taken as advance insight into pension funds investment performance released much later.
+As individual pension funds show a very high degree of congruency with the aggregate indices used here, the analysis of monthly data for the composite index can be taken as advance insight into pension funds investment performance released much later and with lower frequency.

 Exhibit-02 looks only at a fairly short period, the most recent 18 months of history.
 The graph shows the PF Composite index as grey columns and the three risk-tier references as lines.
 The plot consists of percentage changes from the starting value 18 months ago.
 Some additional statistics are given in the table to the left of the graph.